Staffordshire Police: Organisation

 following the election of the first Staffordshire Police and Crime Commissioner (PCC), Matthew Ellis.
 The office of the police and crime commissioner and the individual elected is responsible for reducing crime and making the area they represent safer.
-The PCC decides how much council tax people will pay towards community safety services and policing and is personally accountable for all the public money spent.
-In 2021, Ben Adams was elected as the new police, fire and crime commissioner, a role previously expanded to include oversight of Staffordshire Fire and Rescue Service.
+The PCC decides how much council tax people will pay towards community safety services and policing and is personally accountable for all the public money spent, they are also responsible for communicating and representing public interests in the force area and holding the Chief Constable to account.

+In 2021, Ben Adams was elected as the new Police, Fire and Crime commissioner, a role previously expanded to include oversight of Staffordshire Fire and Rescue Service.

 Staffordshire Police Cadets

 The Staffordshire Police Cadet scheme aims to strengthen links between the police and young people and promote good citizenship.
 The programme's chief officer is Chief Superintendent Elliot Sharrad William.
 The programs deputy chief officer (DCO) is also the DCO of the Special Constabulary; the cadets force also has many special constables, regular police constables and PSV's (police service volunteers) that assist in the running of the units.

 The scheme has a ranking system similar to that of the Special Constabulary.
 This ranking system contains a head cadet, deputy head cadet, section leaders, and then the rank of cadet.
 There is also a ranking system for the volunteer leaders.
 This contains a unit commander, deputy unit commander, leaders, young leaders.
-The rank insignia is the same as the Special Constabulary in the sense of using bars to represent the rank (for example the rank of section leader is equal to the rank of sergeant and has the same insignia as one bar on each shoulder).
+The rank insignia is the same as the Special Constabulary in the sense of using bars to represent the rank.